Srax/FullStackJavascript-Flow2-Handin/README.md

 API’s solves the problem, for example: Node can install a fetch module that makes fetching an async operation.
 File readings etc. are all built into node.

 ##### Solution 2:
-Since the release of Node.js v10.5.0 there’s a new worker_threads module available, which we can use to make multiple threads run at the same time at different cores.
+Since the release of Node.js v10.5.0 there’s a new worker_threads (clusters) module available, which we can use to make multiple threads run at the same time at different cores.

 ### Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems: Ensure that you Node-process restarts after a (potential) exception that closed the application Ensure that you Node-process restarts after a server (Ubuntu) restart Ensure that you can take advantage of a multi-core system Ensure that you can run “many” node-applications on a single droplet on the same port (80)
 There are two solutions to make sure out Node-process restarts after a potential exception/crash.